YanGranat/ukhvat_notes/README.md

 - **🌍 Bilingual** - English and Russian interface
 - **⭐ Favorites** - Mark important notes and see them highlighted in the list
 - **🗄️ Archive (new)** - Archive/unarchive notes (hidden from main list and search), Archive screen with preview, per-note Restore/Delete (to Trash), and bulk actions (Restore all / Delete all)
-- **🤖 AI proofreading (new)** - In-editor AI menu with "Fix errors" using OpenAI/Gemini/Anthropic; API keys in Settings → API Keys
+- **🤖 AI proofreading (new)** - In-editor AI menu with "Fix errors" using OpenAI/Gemini/Anthropic/OpenRouter; API keys in Settings → API Keys; strict provider/model usage (no fallbacks).
+180s network timeouts.
-  - Provider preference and model selection (OpenAI/Gemini/Anthropic/OpenRouter).
-OpenRouter supported (e.g., deepseek/gemma free models).
-180s network timeouts for long texts.

 ## 📱 What it does